Sydney, The Rocks, Watsons Bay

 Enter Sydney Harbour National Park - Eucalyptus trees, Golden Wattle and Banksias teeming with rainbow lorikeets and honeyeater birds.
 Check out Camp Cove and Lady Bay on an easy walk to South Head, where you will be greeted by Australia’s second oldest lighthouse at the opening of Port Jackson.
 An optional tour highlight.

-Also includes a drive via The State Parliament House, State Library, Mint, Hyde Park Convicts Barracks, St. Mary's Cathedral, Hyde Park, the Art Gallery of NSW and Australia’s oldest lighthouse - the Macquarie Light Station.
+Also see The State Parliament House, State Library, Mint, Hyde Park Convicts Barracks, St. Mary's Cathedral, Hyde Park, the Art Gallery of NSW and Australia’s oldest lighthouse - the Macquarie Light Station.

 photo credit: Destination NSW & Personalised Sydney Tours